 Women are the future of the world.
-Blockchain technology is already upon
+That’s a given.

 But does that future hold anything for women in blockchain?